rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Even a fool who keeps silent is considered wise; when he closes his lips, he is deemed intelligent. ^1728

 Whoever isolates himself seeks his own desire; he breaks out against all sound judgment. ^1801

 A fool takes no pleasure in understanding, but only in expressing his opinion. ^1802

 When wickedness comes, contempt comes also, and with dishonor comes disgrace. ^1803

-The words of a man’s mouth are deep waters; the fountain of wisdom is a bubbling brook. ^1804
+The words of a man's mouth are deep waters; the fountain of wisdom is a bubbling brook. ^1804

 It is not good to be partial to the wicked or to deprive the righteous of justice. ^1805

-A fool’s lips walk into a fight, and his mouth invites a beating. ^1806
+A fool's lips walk into a fight, and his mouth invites a beating. ^1806

-A fool’s mouth is his ruin, and his lips are a snare to his soul. ^1807
+A fool's mouth is his ruin, and his lips are a snare to his soul. ^1807

 The words of a whisperer are like delicious morsels; they go down into the inner parts of the body. ^1808

 Whoever is slack in his work is a brother to him who destroys. ^1809

-The name of the Lord is a strong tower; the righteous man runs into it and is safe. ^1810
+The name of the LORD is a strong tower; the righteous man runs into it and is safe. ^1810

-A rich man’s wealth is his strong city, and like a high wall in his imagination. ^1811
+A rich man's wealth is his strong city, and like a high wall in his imagination. ^1811

-Before destruction a man’s heart is haughty, but humility comes before honor. ^1812
+Before destruction a man's heart is haughty, but humility comes before honor. ^1812

 If one gives an answer before he hears, it is his folly and shame. ^1813

-A man’s spirit will endure sickness, but a crushed spirit who can bear? ^1814
+A man's spirit will endure sickness, but a crushed spirit who can bear? ^1814

 An intelligent heart acquires knowledge, and the ear of the wise seeks knowledge. ^1815

-A man’s gift makes room for him and brings him before the great. ^1816
+A man's gift makes room for him and brings him before the great. ^1816

 The one who states his case first seems right, until the other comes and examines him. ^1817